Konca Kuriş: Death

-Kuriş was allegedly a former member of the Kurdish Hezbollah but later denounced the organisation and criticised dogmatic interpretations of the Qur'an.
+Contrary to popular belief, Kuriş was never member of the Kurdish Hezbollah.
 Kuriş disappeared in July 1998.
 She was tortured for 38 days and then killed and buried in a shallow grave.
 Torture sessions were recorded by the killers.
 Her body was found in January 2000 after the operation in which Hüseyin Velioğlu, the Hizbollah leader was killed.
 She was 38.